0 Views

 "Wait here a bit".

 Then he pulled an empty flask from his bag and went downhill close to the river to get some water.
-He came back and gave me the flask.
+He came back and handed me the flask.

 I tried a bit but I couldn't drink.
-I returned the water to him.
+I gave the flask back.
 He had a sip.

 "Daddy?
 How long until we get there?"

 "I don't know sweety.
 If we keep going I hope to be there in three days.
 There will be warm.
-Be patient and in no time we'll arrive".
+Be patient.
+We'll arrive soon".

-I really didn't understand much.
+I didn't understand much.
 I was just hanging on his carry-belt scarf.
 How could I understand?
 I didn't understand love, care, what has to be done, what doesn't.
+I was four.

 As we continued going through the valley, my father took a warmer blouse from the bag and put it on me.